arju88nair/PHP-SMS-Queue/README.md

 # PHP-Queue
-a PHP RESTful API to work with the queue system in order to insert and retrieve queue entries from the database which works in tandem with an SMS (mock) system.
+A PHP RESTful API to work with the queue system in order to insert and retrieve queue entries from the database which works in tandem with an SMS (mock) system.

 ---
 ## Scenario

 A RESTful API for sending SMS (which is currently logged instead of proper API call ) with a mock implementation of UDH headers (I might be wrong with this) where a rudimentary queue system is created so that 1 request per second will be sent
 ---
 ## Requirements